Trump protest in Minneapolis erupts in pepper spray, MAGA hat fires

 Cell phone video posted by Star Tribune reporter Chao Xiong showed Trump supporters walking through a crowd of protesters outside the Target Center in Minneapolis, shouting, “Lock him up” and “Shame on you.”

-The apparent Trump supporter was slapped and pushed and eventually ran to safety.
+The apparent Trump supporter was also slapped and pushed before eventually running to safety.

 The Minneapolis Star Tribune reported that police deployed pepper spray.